Post-Purchase Concierge vs SMS Marketing, Helpdesks, and Return Portals

 - Keep your marketing SMS tool for what it does best: promotional messaging and lifecycle automation.

-- Use Return Signals for what we do best: building a personal relationship with every customer after delivery.
+- Use Signals for what we do best: building a personal relationship with every customer after delivery.

-The handoff looks like this: your marketing tool drives the purchase, Return Signals builds the relationship (delivery → try-on → uncertainty → resolution → ongoing trust), and the data from those conversations (fit notes, preferences, sentiment, future buying intent) feeds back into your CRM/ESP for smarter targeting.
+The handoff looks like this: your marketing tool drives the purchase, Signals builds the relationship (delivery → try-on → uncertainty → resolution → ongoing trust), and the data from those conversations (fit notes, preferences, sentiment, future buying intent) feeds back into your CRM/ESP for smarter targeting.
 The goal is a deeper relationship, not more texts.

-Return Signals vs Postscript
+Signals vs Postscript

 Postscript is a popular choice for lifecycle SMS, especially for Shopify brands.
-If your primary question is “can Return Signals replace my SMS marketing platform?”, the answer is usually no. Campaign tooling and concierge conversation are different jobs.
+If your primary question is “can Signals replace my SMS marketing platform?”, the answer is usually no. Campaign tooling and concierge conversation are different jobs.

-Return Signals vs Klaviyo SMS
+Signals vs Klaviyo SMS

 Klaviyo is often the system of record for lifecycle messaging (especially email).
 If you’re evaluating Klaviyo SMS specifically: the distinction is the same.
 Klaviyo excels at segmentation, flows, and attribution.
-Return Signals excels at building a personal relationship with every customer after delivery.
+Signals excels at building a personal relationship with every customer after delivery.

-Return Signals vs Gorgias
+Signals vs Gorgias

 What helpdesks are great at